mrjones-plip/legba/readme.md

 * Aggregate one person's time across multiple devices
 * Display a different histogram for each person
 * Optionally get alerts for specific people every 15 minutes of time they use
+* Supports light mode or dark mode for UI

 The tracking results are shown in an HTML page that automatically reloads the data via AJAX every 60 seconds like this: